Greek Egg-Lemon Chicken Soup with Cauliflower Rice

 What is Avgolemono Sauce?

-How to Make Greek Egg-Lemon Chicken Soup with Cauliflower Rice (or Rice):
+How to Make Greek Lemon Chicken Soup Two Ways:

-- Heat olive oil in a large soup pot and saute the onion the onion until it’s barely starting to brown.
+- Heat olive oil in soup pot and cook the onion the onion until it’s barely starting to brown.

-- Then add Dried Parsley (affiliate link), and Dried Thyme (affiliate link) and cook a few minutes more.
+- Then add Dried Parsley, and Dried Thyme and cook a few minutes more.

-- Add homemade chicken stock (or canned chicken brother) and simmer for 10-15 minutes.
+- Add homemade chicken stock (or canned chicken broth) and simmer for 10-15 minutes.

 - If you’re going to use cauliflower rice, buzz chopped cauliflower in the food processor until you have about 1 1/2 cups chopped cauliflower, or use frozen cauliflower rice if you want to make it easy.